 The story of the Hotel Detroiter is one filled with name changes, a gory gangland murder, cigarette girls falling to their doom, money troubles, hundreds of grandparents and one massive explosion.

-The 12-story hotel opened Sept.
-15, 1926, as the Savoy Hotel on the corner of Woodward Avenue and Adelaide Street.
-On the day of its opening, only five floors and 300 rooms were ready to go.
+The 12-story building opened Sept.
+15, 1926, as the Savoy Hotel, though only five floors and 300 rooms were ready to go at that time.
 The hotel, and the rest of its 800 rooms, was formally opened Oct.
 16, 1926.
 The man in charge was A.B.
 Riley, managing director and secretary of the Savoy Hotel Co.

 The Italian Renaissance-style building was constructed of Bedford stone and pressed brick and terra cotta trim.
 The price tag: $4 million, the equivalent of $46.5 million today.
 It was designed by Paul Kamper, the son of architect Louis Kamper.
 The elder Kamper is responsible for some of Detroit’s landmark buildings, such as the Book-Cadillac Hotel, the Book Tower and the David Broderick Tower.